FIXING DECORATING DISASTERS

 1. Cove lighting always looks commercial, just sayin'.

-2. There needs to be more furniture in the room,
+2. There needs to be more furniture in the room, perhaps a settee under the window.

 3. The Persian carpet is dated looking and makes the room dingy.
 A light colored carpet would take the pretentious edge off of the space.